Liouville Conformal Field Theory on even-dimensional spheres: Liouville Conformal Field Fheory in higher dimension: the classical theory

 \subsection{Conformal transformations in higher dimension}

-In conformal field theory, some transformations play a central role : they are the so-called \textit{conformal maps}.
-Heuristically, a conformal map is a reparametrisation of the space that preserve angles.
-More rigorously, the notion of global conformal map can be defined on a Riemannian manifold $(M,g)$ to be a diffeomorphism $\psi:M\rightarrow M$ such that the pulled-back metric $\psi^*g$ is conformally equivalent to $g$.
-In other words, there exists a positive smooth function $\Lambda:M\rightarrow M$ such that $\psi^*g=\Lambda g$.
-A local conformal map is defined on a similar way by requiring this last proposition to hold only locally, that is on some open subset of $M$.
+In conformal field theory, some transformations play a central role: they are the so-called \textit{conformal maps}.
+Heuristically, a conformal map is a reparametrisation of the space that preserves angles.
+More rigorously, the notion of global conformal map can be defined on a Riemannian manifold $(\mathcal M,g)$ to be a diffeomorphism $\psi:\mathcal M\rightarrow \mathcal M$ such that the pulled-back metric $\psi^*g$ is conformally equivalent to $g$.
+In other words, there exists a smooth function $\varphi:\mathcal M\rightarrow \mathcal M$ such that $\psi^*g=e^{2\varphi}g$.
+A local conformal map is defined on a similar way by requiring this last proposition to hold only locally, that is on some open subset of $\mathcal M$.

-On a conformally Euclidean space, a theorem by Liouville asserts that when the dimension of the space is chosen to be strictly greater than $2$, then a local conformal map must necessarily be an element of the $\frac{(d+1)(d+2)}2$-dimensional \textit{global conformal group}, made of \textit{M\"obius transforms}.
-This contrasts with the two-dimensional case in which holomorphic mappings provide a large variety of local conformal maps.
+Assume that $(\mathcal{M},g)$ is conformally equivalent to an Euclidean space.
+Then a theorem by Liouville asserts that when the dimension of $\mathcal{M}$ is strictly greater than $2$ a local conformal map must necessarily be an element of the $\frac{(d+1)(d+2)}2$-dimensional \textit{global conformal group}, made of \textit{M\"obius transforms}.
+This contrasts with the two-dimensional case where holomorphic mappings provide a large variety of local conformal maps.